 The first time I tasted oolong tea I was so impressed with the flavor - it tasted like no other tea I had ever had.
 It's amazing to me how one plant can produce so many different varieties of tea.

-Oolong tea is produced in the Wuyi Mountains of the Fujian province in China.
+Oolong or Wulong is produced in the Wuyi Mountains of the Fujian province in China.
+You may see them referred to as Wuyi oolong tea.
 Some oolongs are produced from old growth tea trees over a thousand years old.
-Taiwan also produces oolong tea.
+Taiwan also produces oolong tea with Oriental Beauty, also known as Formosa oolong, among its most famous oolong.

-Since there are so many varieties of oolong tea, I will focus here on the most revered of all oolongs, Tieguanyin from Anxi County, Quanzhou in the southern Fujian province of China.
+There are many varieties of oolong tea, depending on the cultivar.
+I will focus here on one of the best oolong tea of all the oolongs, the Tieguanyin cultivar from Anxi County, Quanzhou in the southern Fujian province of China.

-The Tieguanyin Oolong tea from Anxi comes with a distinguished fragrance of orchid.
+The Ti Kuan Yin Oolong tea from Anxi comes with the distinguished fragrance of orchid.

-Traditionally, Ti Kuan Yin Oolong tea is made in a Gaiwan.
+Traditionally, Ti Kuan Yin is brewed in a Gaiwan.
 A Gaiwan consists of a porcelain teacup with a lid and saucer.

 - The Gaiwan is designed to be used with green and oolong teas of delicate flavor.
 The tea leaves are placed directly in the cup with the lid in place for infusing the tea leaves.